Repeat Tasks

 Create a Repeating Task

-There are many reasons why you may want to set a Repeating Task.
-Maybe you, or your team have Tasks that need to be performed daily, weekly or monthly and you want them to appear in your task list due on specific days (Excellent Reminders!!!)
+There are plenty of reasons why you might want to set a Repeating Task.
+Maybe you (or your team) have regular responsibilities that need to be completed daily, weekly, or monthly — and you want them to appear in your Task list on the exact day they’re due.
+These make for excellent reminders and help ensure nothing slips through the cracks.

 Tom sets this up by doing the following:

-- Select the Due Date (this is the first time the Task will be due).
+Select the Due Date (this is the first time the Task will be due), Tom sets it for the 4th of November (its currently October 23rd and he wants the next 4th of the Month.)

 Tom has now created Tasks that will show up on the 4th of every month!